 I recently joined the team of nextAudit in Aachen, where we are turning chores into a pleasant experience.

 Technical Consultant, since 2018

-I am consulting Bildundtonfabrik on technical questions concerning information security, software development, and nerd culture.
+I am consulting Bildundtonfabrik in Cologne on technical questions concerning information security, software development, and nerd culture.

 If you see any code or a terminal on screen, chances are that I was involved.

 Together with a ton of creative people including two friends from high school (my co-founders), I am developing and running planlos.in.
 Since our launch in late 2016, tens of thousands of people have been enjoying our tours.

 This escape-game-style city adventure allows people to experience new places in a unique way, and to discover their own city with new eyes.

 Players find clues, solve riddles, and generally have a good time.